-After completion of the school year, and before the published deadline, students must submit the appropriate paperwork and payment to receive college credits for any eligible dual credit courses.
-The deadline each year is the last Thursday of July (as listed on the CAP/Dual Credit Forms for your school).
-Required paperwork includes a CAP/Dual Credit Application, a Request for Dual Credit form, and a copy of your official high school transcript showing the final grade(s) earned in the dual credit eligible course(s).
+Before the published deadline, students must submit the appropriate paperwork and payment to receive college credits for any eligible dual credit courses.
+There are two deadlines each year: a deadline in early Spring to receive the discounted tuition rate, and a deadline in late summer when students are charged the full tuition price.
+Required paperwork includes a CAP/Dual Credit Application, a Request for Dual Credit form, and a copy of your official high school transcript or class schedule showing the dual credit eligible course(s) for the current school year.
 All forms and payment must be submitted to SCC’s Office of Enrollment Management (Donaghay Hall) before the published deadline.

 Ultimately, this decision is made by the other institution.
 However, many of our dual credit students have had success in transferring their dual credits to a wide variety of institutions.
 All courses completed through Salem Community College are accredited by the Middles States Commission on Higher Education.
 It is recommended that you contact the college/university you wish to attend to discuss their specific transfer credit policy.
 Students can request their official SCC transcript at www.getmytranscript.com.

-Students can view their unofficial SCC transcript by logging into the Self-Service Portal at https://self-service.salemcc.edu/selfservice/Home.aspx and navigating to Grades tab.
+Students can view their unofficial SCC transcript by logging into the Self-Service Portal and navigating to the "Grades" tab.
 Students can also request a copy of their unofficial transcript by emailing SCC’s Registrar at email@example.com.

 Official transcripts must be ordered at www.getmytranscript.com.
 Students can select to either send their official transcript to themselves or sent directly another institution (for transfer credits).